DNadas98/project-notes/README.md

   - `GET /`: Read all users
   - `PATCH /`: Update user by ID
+    - can not modify another admin
   - `DELETE /`: Delete user by ID
+    - can not delete another admin

   #### `/notes`